MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-mdt/set-up-mdt-for-bitlocker.md

 ![figure 2](../images/mdt-09-fig02.png)

-Figure 2.
 The BitLocker Recovery information on a computer object in the contoso.com domain.

 ### Add the BitLocker Drive Encryption Administration Utilities